mohdhafeezjohari/ZenCart_Plugin/README.md

 - Upload or copy those file and folder into your X-Cart root folder

-- (Skip this if your X-Cart is not hosted in UNIX environment).
+- (Skip this if your cart is not hosted in UNIX environment).
 Please ensure the file permission is correct.
 It's recommended to CHMOD to 644

 - Login as ZenCart store admin, go to `Modules` -> `Payment (Payment Modules)`